 The age for the majority of these dune fields is not precisely known.
 It is believed that they were formed from glacially-derived materials and alluvial deposits left by receding glaciers to the south.
 In addition, the climate was probably warmer than that of today and the active layer above the permafrost thicker, allowing the topmost layers of soil to dry out.
-Loose dry soil was then available for transport into the dunes Such a climate would probably have prevail-(Black 1951). ed during the post-Pleistocene optimum.
+Loose dry soil was then available for transport into the dunes (Black 1951).
+Such a climate would probably have prevailed during the post-Pleistocene optimum.
 Carter and Robinson report that the Kealok creek exposure south of Teshekpuk Lake radiocarbon dates indicate the following: (1) 5 meters of accretion of sand about 11,000 years before present, (2) minimum accretion of sand (1-2 meters) between 10,000 to 5,000 years before present, and (3) 4 meters of accretion within the past 5,000 years.
 Prior to 11,000 years before present, the climate had ameliorated and dune activity had subsided enough to allow for at least local growth of vegetation on the dune fields; between 11,000 and 5,000 years before present, the dune field was probably stabilized.
-Thaw lake development commenced at the onset of dune stability in the Teshekpuk Thaw lake erosion has cut bluffs into the dune ridges indicating that thaw lake development postdates the major episode of eolian activity (Carter and Robinson 1978).
+Thaw lake development commenced at the onset of dune stability in the Teshekpuk Thaw lake erosion has cut bluffs into the dune ridges area. indicating that thaw lake development postdates the major episode of eolian activity (Carter and Robinson 1978).

-Interpretation of Surficial Deposits Using Space Imagery and Correlation to Cover-Types on the Teshekpuk Lake Area Map units or "members" that comprise it (Fig. 3).
+Interpretation of Surficial Deposits Using Space Imagery

+and Correlation to Cover-Types on the Teshekpuk Lake Area Map

+Black, in his report on the Gubik Formation (1964), mapped the distribution of this formation and the three units or "members" that comprise it (Fig. 3).
 A continuous linear contact running east-to-west separates the Meade River unit to the south from the Barrow unit.
 This contact is delineated on the Teshekpuk map, and just touches the southern tip of the lake.
 Because a sharp color or tonal difference could be seen on the Landsat color composites, a line could easily be drawn separating two cover-type strata; Wet tundra (WT) is labeled for the area north of the line, and Very moist tundra (VM) to the south of the line.
 Later, after investigating low-sun-angle Landsat imagery, eolian ridges aligned in a ENE-WSW direction could be detected in the Very moist tundra area.
 The stippled pattern indicates the areal extent of this feature.